|HIGH SCHOOL PROGRAM||home > outreach > high school program|

 HWI's high school program originated from a program created at the City Honors School of Buffalo to support talented young people who are interested in medical research.
 Although the first students were from City Honors, the popular program has been expanded to include students from other schools.
-In the summer of 2012, 400 students from 15 high schools participated.
+In the summer of 2015, over 50 students participated.

 Scheduling is tailored to the needs of the individual students.
 Students who are accepted into the program can work on Fridays, after school, or during part of their summer vacations.